The following is a schedule of fees at Amherst College for the 2018-19 academic year.

 The fees listed in the above schedule support various activities of the student body.
 In addition to the student activities fee, there are residential life and Campus Center programs fees, which are used to support all campus programs.

-The student health insurance charge is billed in full on the fall term bill and covers twelve months of accident and sickness insurance for the period August 15, 2017, through August 14, 2018.
+The student health insurance charge is billed in full on the fall term bill and covers twelve months of accident and sickness insurance for the period August 15, 2018, through August 14, 2019.
 Any clinical services provided on campus at the Student Health Service are covered by the comprehensive fee for all students.
-Further details concerning the Student Health Service and student health insurance plan appear in the on-line Student Handbook at https://www.amherst.edu/campuslife/deanstudents/handbook.
+Further details concerning the Student Health Service and student health insurance plan appear on-line at https://www.amherst.edu/campuslife/health-safety-wellness/health-service.
 If a student has comparable health insurance coverage, the student health insurance fee may be waived by completing the on-line waiver at www.gallagherstudent.com.
 Massachusetts state law requires that all students have health insurance, so students must either participate in the College's health insurance plan or have comparable medical coverage.
 Note that health insurance coverage provided through a state Medicaid program may NOT be available outside of the state.
 Likewise, coverage provided by a health maintenance organization (HMO) may NOT be available outside its primary geographic area.
 In such cases, the waiver may not be approved.